tshepang/blog/content/Doggystyle (1993).md

 tags = ['music', 'hip-hop']
 +++

-The best hip-hop album I\'ve ever come across, it has not one let-down of a track.
+The best hip-hop album I've ever come across, it has not one let-down of a track.
 The closest competitor is *The Score* (there is only 1 blight in there).
 Such an amazing achievement!